medic/medic-docs/configuration/developing-community-health-applications.md

     medic-conf --local compile-app-settings backup-app-settings upload-app-settings

-## Contacts
+## Contact Summaries
-In the `app_settings.contact_summary` you can write a script to output fields for the contact info pane and help decide which reports should be able to be filed against a contact.
-The script is evaluated as JavaScript so all the standard language features are available.
-To make this easier to write and maintain, a declarative format is also available.
-In the `contact_summary.templated.js` file you specify three variables: `context`, `fields`, and `cards`.
+In the `contact-summary.templated.js` file, write a script to control how a contact's profile page will appear by defining three outputs: `context`, `fields`, and `cards`.

 <!-- TODO: Add annotated screenshot of a contact page showing structure -->

 ### Context
-This object provides context information to Actions (aka "app forms") on the contact's profile page.
-The app form's `expression` can use the context to determine whether or not to show the form in the "New action" menu.
-When opening the action from the contact profile the context data is also available within the XForm.
+This object provides context information to Actions (aka "app forms") which are initiated from the contact's profile page.
+The app form's `expression` (which determines when to show the form in the "New action" menu) can access this context information via the variable `summary`.
+When opening the action from the contact's profile, the context data is also available in the app form's XForm via `inputs`.

 ### Fields
 An array of fields are defined to show a summary of the contact at the top of their profile page.